SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2.6.md

 When a Visio file of type VDX contained bitmap images, in some cases, those images would be missing when you opened a cached version of that file.

-#### Application Framework: Two button components would incorrectly be displayed when the “ReportsAndDashboardsButton” soft-launch flag was enabled \[ID_33124\]
+#### Application Framework: Two button components would incorrectly be displayed when the 'ReportsAndDashboardsButton' soft-launch flag was enabled \[ID_33124\]

 In the Application framework, in some cases, two button component would incorrectly be displayed when the “ReportsAndDashboardsButton” soft-launch flag was enabled.